-Luckily for those fond of a good hair hack, there are ways to create a dry shampoo powder version with ingredients typically found in your kitchen pantry.
+Luckily for those who are out of dry shampoo and can’t get their hands on a fresh bottle, there are ways to create a dry shampoo powder version with ingredients typically found in your kitchen pantry.
 Baking soda, cornstarch, cocoa powder (for brunettes!) and even a few drops of essential oil for fragrance are all readily available and can do a great job of absorbing oil, when blended in the correct proportions.
 Additionally, some famous Hollywood actresses have also been quoted as having used baby powder on their hair in lieu of washing and to create lift.

 To use dry shampoo powder, first dispense the product onto your roots, evenly sprinkling from front to back.
 Massage in thoroughly, then let sit for a few seconds before brushing out.
 To refresh your fringe with a non-aerosol dry shampoo, sprinkle some product onto palms first, then tousle through the bang area to remove grease and revitalize your style.

 In the market for a dry shampoo of your own?
 Here’s a list of our faves that you might be able to get shipped to you while in quarantine.

 This dry shampoo is hands down our all-time favorite scent!